 Can’t see a friend’s summon sign

 Yet another glitch my brother and I have encountered.
 Sometimes, the sign just isn’t showing up.
-This can be happening for a number of reasons.
+This can happen for several reasons.

 One is that one of you has the wrong password set up.
 If one or both of you have different passwords, you simply can’t summon each other.

 First, check to make sure that both your passwords match.
 They must be exact matches.
 Next, check your online status.
-Obviously, offline players can’t use any online features.
+Offline players can’t use any online features.

 Both of your Matchmaking regions must be the same too.
-Summon Sign Visibility is a setting used to reduce the number of signs in a given area.
-A lot of people are confused as to exactly how it works, but keep the setting at Unrestricted for the best results.
+Summon Sign Visibility is a setting that reduces the number of signs in a given area.
+Many people are confused about exactly how it works, but keep the setting at Unrestricted for the best results.

 Be patient.
-The summon sign might take several minutes to appear, so wait at least 5 minutes for it to show up.
+The summon sign might take several minutes to appear, so wait at least 5 minutes for it to appear.

 Missing White Sign Soapstone

-You may be desperately searching for your Soapstone to no avail, and that’s probably because you don’t have it.
+You may be searching for your Soapstone to no avail, probably because you don’t have it.
 Many players didn’t receive it from Solaire after talking to him.

-The only way you can possibly get it back now is to defeat him and loot his body.
-If you do this and still don’t have one, then there really is no other option.
+You can only get it back now to defeat him and loot his body.
+If you do this and still don’t have one, then there is no other option.

-Co-op in Dark Souls is a confusing, yet very fun part of the Souls series.
+Co-op in Dark Souls is a confusing yet fun part of the Souls series.
 There is always the potential to run into bugs, but the few issues listed here can be easily fixed.